A First-Class Visit With a Saint’s Child

 I always smile to see a first-class relic, but one never smiled back at me.
 Until now.

-I’m talking about the daughter of St. Gianna Beretta Molla, Gianna Emanuela Molla, who is in attendance at the World Meeting of Families in Philadelphia all week, graciously offering herself to the faithful (potentially 17,000 of them, yesterday alone).
+I’m talking about the daughter of St. Gianna Beretta Molla, Gianna Emanuela Molla, who was in attendance at the World Meeting of Families in Philadelphia all week, graciously offering herself to the faithful (potentially 17,000 of them, yesterday alone).
 If our bodies are built cell by cell, out of the flesh and blood of our dear mothers, then Gianna is indeed a first-class relic of her mom.

 Anyone who has heard her story knows she is more than that.
 She is the child for whom her mom gave her life.